 Account conditions: To open an Online Bonus Saver, you must be registered for Online Banking.
-You can only access your account through Online or Mobile Banking.
+You'll also need to have an HSBC UK current or savings account (that isn't an ISA or Basic Bank Account).
+You can only access your account through Mobile or Online Banking.
 If you need to contact us, you must use secure e-message.
 We'll contact you by post or secure e-message.
+You can only have one Online Bonus Saver at any time in your sole name.